 Our other adult group is called "To the Pointe," a tribute to the small knoll on the east side of our church building which we have converted into a gathering area and call "The Pointe."
 Currently this group is pursuing a provocative and fascinating study based on the question "Was Jesus God?" and will resume that study on July 12 when we resume in-person worship and other Sunday morning activities.

 Our Sunday groups would love to welcome you for a visit.

-Our worship is casual and friendly, but also intentional and passionate.
+When we're back in our building on Sunday mornings, I hope you'll find that our worship is casual and friendly, but also intentional and passionate.
 It's user friendly in that we display song lyrics, worship videos and graphics, and announcement information on a screen.
 As worshipers, we're fragile, wounded people who need grace, mercy, compassion, and forgiveness as much as anyone, and who come together in search and in praise of the God we know provides them all.

 - You don't have to know what you believe in order to benefit from our worship

 - You don't have to be a Bible scholar to connect to and learn from Bill Coley's sermons

 - You don't have to be a model citizen to fit in with the people of our church

 - You only have to be yourself - the imperfect, much-loved person God made you to be.
 If you're willing to be yourself, we think you'll feel welcome and included at FCCEM.
 We hope you'll join us for Sunday morning.